Alvearie/FHIR-from-Jupyter/README.md

 # Let's Build: FHIR from Jupyter

-In this lab, we import the following Jupyter notebooks into IBM Watson Studio within IBM Cloud Pak for Data:
+In this lab, we import the following Jupyter notebooks into IBM Watson Studio within the IBM Cloud Pak for Data:
 1. The FHIR API
 2. FHIR in Spark
 3. Predictive Modeling

-Notebooks 1 and 3 should work from almost any Jupyter notebook environment, but notebook 2 uses Apache Spark to process bulk FHIR resources into a flattened dataframe and therefor must run in a Jupyter environment with access to spark.
+Notebooks 1 and 3 should work from almost any Jupyter notebook environment, but notebook 2 uses Apache Spark to process bulk FHIR resources into a dataframe and therefor must run in a Jupyter environment with access to Spark.

 Notebook 1 is configured to use an instance of the IBM FHIR Server running on IBM Cloud which has been loaded with sample data generated from the Synthea(TM) Patient Generator.